GoogleCloudPlatform/ops-agent/integration_test/README.md

 ZONES and `debian-cloud:debian-11` for `IMAGE_SPECS`).

 The above command will run the tests against the stable Ops Agent.
-To test against a pre-built but unreleased agent, you can use add the `AGENT_PACKAGES_IN_GCS` environment variable onto your command like this:
+To test against a pre-built but unreleased agent, you can add the `AGENT_PACKAGES_IN_GCS` environment variable onto your command like this:

 ```